 - Application for Graduation signed by their academic advisor

-- Application fee (payable by cash, check, credit card)
+- Application fee (payable by echeck, cash, check, or credit card)

 - Degree audit (undergraduate students)

 Meeting the application deadline is very important to ensure there isn't a delay in getting your degree posted.
 The application deadlines and fees are as follows: